Monsterverse: Development

 In January 2017, Thomas Tull, founder of Legendary, resigned from the company but would remain as producer for the Godzilla–Kong series, which was revealed as the "Monsterverse".
 In March 2017, Legendary assembled a writers room led by Terry Rossio to develop the story for Godzilla vs. Kong.

 Legendary's license to Godzilla expired in 2020, however it has since been renewed, as Toho announced in July 2022 that Godzilla would be featured in a sequel to Godzilla vs. Kong.
 In January 2022, Legendary announced plans for a live-action TV series centered on Godzilla and other Titans.

 Per the contract between Toho and Legendary, the former is contractually prohibited from releasing Toho-produced Godzilla films in the same year that Legendary would release their own Godzilla films.
 The contract, however, does not extend to television; in 2021, Toho released the anime TV series Godzilla Singular Point a few weeks after Legendary released Godzilla vs. Kong, and in 2023, Toho released the film Godzilla Minus One in the same month that Legendary's Monarch: Legacy of Monsters was released.

+On December 17, 2021, Summit Kaiju International filed a lawsuit against Legendary for copyright infringement, alleging that Legendary's character Methuselah was copied and renamed from their mascot Batholith.
+A judge denied Legendary's motion to dismiss the case, stating that Summit had provided enough evidence for similarities between both characters.
+In December 2022, the case was settled with Summit filing a "Notice of Voluntary Dismissal."
+Jeremy Allen Soles, the founder of Summit Kaiju International and the owner of X-Plus North America, was given an acknowledgment in the end credits of the 2024 film Godzilla x Kong: The New Empire.